ersJava/LIRI/README.md

 ![Logo of the project](/images/liri.png)

 # LIRI
+> Language Interpretation and Recognition Interface

+For music and movie enthusiast who can search songs, concerts and movies with one app.

-> LIRI will perform an assortment of functions on the command line in the terminal
+LIRI will perform an assortment of functions on the command line in the terminal

-**To get started:**

 * Type in node liri in the command line.
 A set an instructions will pop up to show you the different functions of LIRI.